-During the COVID-19 outbreak it is really important that you still get the antenatal and postnatal midwifery care you need.
+It is really important that you get the antenatal and postnatal midwifery care you need.
 This will help make sure you and your baby keep well during pregnancy and in the early days after they are born.

 Pregnancy appointments are essential health care for the wellbeing of yourself and your baby.